 A-10 Rotor Straightening & High Speed Balance

-Incoming inspections and evaluation consisted of blast cleaning, NDE, visual inspections, material verification, as well as a detailed runout check of the rotor.
+Incoming inspections and evaluations consisted of blast cleaning, NDE, visual inspections, material verification, as well as a detailed runout check of the rotor.

 The rotor straightening involved an initial stress relief operation, as well as multiple iterations of thermal straightening, to correct the incoming rotor runout condition.

-The High Pressure rotor was received with a bow of 0.040” TIR (total indicator reading) in the N-3 packing area of the rotor.
+The High-Pressure rotor was received with a bow of 0.040” TIR (total indicator reading) in the N-3 packing area of the rotor.
 This amount of runout would not allow the rotor to spin up through critical speeds, let alone get to rated speed without severe vibration.
 MD&A successfully straightened the HP rotor to 0.003” TIR using a thermal straightening process.
-The HP rotor was balanced and overspeed tested without incident, and returned to site for reinstallation and startup.
+The HP rotor was balanced and overspeed tested without incident and returned to the site for reinstallation and startup.

 Email This article | Print This Article